kimheonningg/chatgpt_backend/README.md

 ### Prerequisites

 1. API Key for OpenAI API is needed.
-2. Java and Spring Boot need to be installed.
+2. Java and Spring Boot must be installed.

 ### Set Up Instructions